-Example 93.
-Using the ${\tt xthotbackup}$ command to create a bootable backup system set smw:~ # xthotbackup -a -b BLUE GREEN
+Example 96.
+Using the ${\tt xthotbackup}$ command to create a bootable backup system set smw:~ # xthotbackup -a -b BLUE GREEN The xthotbackup command can also be used to copy selected file systems from source to the backup system set.

 Enter the following to dump all of the partitions from the source label, BLUE, to the backup label, GREEN, and then make them bootable.